wolfwfr/vimatrix.nvim/README.md

 `changing modes`.
 By default, the `<Esc>` and `q` keys are also configured for cancellation.

-These keymaps temporarily override existing keymaps while vimatrix is running and restore the original keymaps (if present) when vimatrix closes.
+These keymaps temporarily override existing ones while vimatrix is running and restore the original keymaps (if present) when vimatrix closes.
 The keys themselves are configurable.

 Vimatrix.nvim also exposes the `VimatrixClose` and `VimatrixStop` user-commands,